WenjiangDeng/MAX/README.md

 ## 2. The input data of MAX
 MAX requires several files as input, such as:
 - A list of mutations containing the information of chromosome, start position, end position, reference sequence, alternative sequence and gene names.
-Here is an example of the mutation file:
+Here is an example of the mutation file and the header:

 ![image](https://user-images.githubusercontent.com/40486459/110524071-36484600-8113-11eb-9d86-6369007b391c.png)

-#### (Please follow the header and make sure if the mutations are detected using hg19 or hg38 assembly)
+#### (Please make sure if the mutations are detected using hg19 or hg38 assembly)

 - The GTF annotation file, which can be dowlnloaded from the [UCSC Table Browser](https://genome.ucsc.edu/cgi-bin/hgTables).
 The hg19 or hg38 RefGene GTF can be downloaded by running:
 ```sh